- County Sheriff

 The Scott County Sheriff's Office processes Permit to Carry applications for all Scott County residents.

 - A valid Minnesota driver's license with your current address.
-CANNOT BE EXPIRED.
+Expired licenses are not acceptable.

 - A valid temporary paper license from Driver and Vehicle Services, along with the voided driver's license